Blog | Entrepreneurship

 Successful entrepreneurs know how to hustle.
 They’re always up for networking and building relationships with people who may be able to help them and their company.
 This means you don’t get to live a comfortable 9-to-5 schedule.
 You might need to make that early morning or late night phone call to connect with someone internationally.
 Or you might have to spend the weekend at a convention or conference.

 You’ll also need to do the hard work of building your support network.
-I have accountants, attorneys, and advisors of all kinds on my team.
-They help me be successful, and they are the best in the biz.
-This is because I spent a lot of time and effort to research, network, and hire the best.
+For example, Robert has accountants, attorneys, and advisors of all kinds on his team.
+They help him be successful, and they are the best in the biz.
+This is because he spent a lot of time and effort researching, networking, and hiring the best.

 The good news is that building a great network is a lot of fun, and one of the easiest things you can do.
 All you have to do is start, and you can do it today.